apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example takes the `__time` column from the `taxi-trips` datasource and rounds down to nearest 45th minute in reference to the timestamp `2013-08-01 08:0:00`
+The following example rounds down the `__time` column from the `taxi-trips` datasource to the nearest 45th minute in reference to the timestamp `2013-08-01 08:0:00`.

 ```sql
 SELECT